Adding PayPal as a payment method

 Reconciliation and Payouts

-Unlike Stripe, PayPal will not payout your charity automatically on a recurring schedule and requires logging into the charity PayPal account and requesting any funds from PayPal, this will also mean Payouts and gateway fees are not reportable from within the Funraisin platform itself.
-You will be able to calculate platform fees as you can with credit card payments but the final net amount will not reflect the amount within PayPal once they have deducted their fees.
+Unlike Stripe, PayPal will not payout your charity automatically on a recurring schedule and requires logging into the charity PayPal account and requesting any funds from PayPal.
+This will also mean Payouts and gateway fees are not reportable from within the Funraisin platform itself.

 If you’d like further help please pop in a support ticket from your Funraisin admin and our team will assist you.